opencontainers/runtime-tools/runtime.md

 ### start

 Start a container from a bundle directory.
-It operates by default on the `config.json` and `runtime.json` in the current directory.

 * *Options*
   * *`--id <ID>`* Set the container ID when creating or joining a container.